What is Push Down Accounting?

 An entity has the choice to apply to push down accounting each time a change-in-control event occurs.
 For example, Entity A was acquired by Entity B in January 20×7.
 Entity A is further acquired by Entity C in January 20×8.
 The following options are available to Entity A.

 - An acquiree that does not apply pushdown accounting before the financial statements are issued or available to be issued can apply the same in a subsequent period by treating it as a change in accounting principle.
-It means that the acquiree would be required to apply pushdown accounting retrospectively from the date of acquisition if it feels that pushdown accounting would be a more relevant method of accounting.
+It means that the acquiree would be required to apply pushdown accounting retrospectively from the date of acquisition if it feels that pushdown accounting would be a more appropriate method of accounting.

 Measurement of Items under Push Down Accounting